-A legal agreement containing the lender's terms and conditions, in which the owner pledges his/her/its title to real property to the lender as security for a loan described in a promissory note (In a promissory note, a mortgagee lends the money to a mortgagor, the borrower.)
+A legal agreement containing the lender's terms and conditions in which the owner pledges their title to real property to the lender as security for a loan described in a promissory note.
+(In a promissory note, a mortgagee lends the money to a mortgagor, the borrower.)
 Mortgages are normally recorded in the county records.